 KSTF Teaching Fellowships combine extensive financial and professional support.
 Fellows receive tuition assistance while participating in a teacher credentialing program, monthly stipends, and grants for professional development and teaching materials.
 STEP encourages all prospective students in Math and Science to apply early!

 The San Francisco Teacher Residency recruits aspiring teachers who are committed to teaching in San Francisco's hardest to staff schools and subjects.
 STEP applicants in math and science are invited to apply for SFTR while they are applying to STEP or after they have been admitted to STEP.
 Currently, STEP students who join SFTR become a part of SFTR’s AmeriCorps program and receive a stipend of approximately $12,000*.
 They are also provided with health care for the residency year.
 Additionally, they are eligible for an AmeriCorps Education Award of approximately $5,500 upon completion of the program, which can be applied to STEP tuition.
-SFTR requires that graduates commit to teaching in San Francisco’s hard-to-staff schools and subjects for a minimum of three years past the residency.
+SFTR requires that graduates commit to teaching in San Francisco for a minimum of three years past the residency.
 Graduates are mentored by SFTR for two additional years after the program.